wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/asset-script.md

 ## Failed Transactions

-If the asset script denies the [Exchange transaction](/en/blockchain/transaction-type/exchange-transaction) (provided that the sender signature verification or the account script verification passed), it is saved on the blockchain but marked as failed (`"applicationStatus": "script_execution_failed"`).
+If the asset script denies the [Exchange transaction](/en/blockchain/transaction-type/exchange-transaction) (provided that the sender signature verification or the account script verification passed), the transaction is saved on the blockchain but marked as failed (`"applicationStatus": "script_execution_failed"`).
 The sender of the transaction (matcher) is charged a fee.
 The transaction doesn't entail any other changes in balances, in particular, the order senders don't pay the matcher fee.

-If the asset script denies the [Invoke Script transaction](/en/blockchain/transaction-type/exchange-transaction) (provided that the sender signature verification or the account script verification passed and the complexity of calculations  performed by dApp script exceeded the [threshold for saving failed transactions](/en/ride/limit)), it is saved on the blockchain but marked as failed (`"applicationStatus": "script_execution_failed"`).
+If the asset script denies the [Invoke Script transaction](/en/blockchain/transaction-type/exchange-transaction) (provided that the sender signature verification or the account script verification passed and the complexity of calculations  performed by dApp script exceeded the [threshold for saving failed transactions](/en/ride/limit)), the transaction is saved on the blockchain but marked as failed (`"applicationStatus": "script_execution_failed"`).
 The transaction sender is charged a fee.
-The transaction doesn't entail any other changes in balances.
+The transaction doesn't entail any other changes on the blockchain.

 [More about transaction validation](/en/blockchain/transaction/transaction-validation)